Can I eat bananas with gallstones? Overview

 Consume Plants, Acids and Enzymes That Are Good for Your Gallstones

-Thistle (150 milligrams twice a day): Thistle has been shown to increase bile flow and detoxify the liver and gall bladder.
+Thistle (150 milligrams twice a day): Thistle has increased bile flow and detoxified the liver and gall bladder.

 It also has antioxidant effects, blocks toxins, improves protein synthesis, has antifibrotic effects and regulates the immune system.